fantasticdevelopper/PySuals/README.md

-# PyDOM
+# PySuals
-PyDOM is a next-generation Python-first frontend framework for building modern, reactive, and high-performance web apps using elegant Pythonic syntax while generating optimized HTML, CSS, and JavaScript for the modern web.
+PySuals is a next-generation Python-first frontend framework for building modern, reactive, and high-performance web apps using elegant Pythonic syntax while generating optimized HTML, CSS, and JavaScript for the modern web.